free-memory/lucas/README.md

-# Lucas project is a RSS reader project
+# Lucas project is a RSS reader